Ubeswap/default-token-list/README.md

 To add a token to Ubeswap:

-1. Add your token's logo to `assets/`
-2. Add your token to `src/<network>.token-list.json`, where `<network>` is the name of the network your token is deployed to.
-3. Run `yarn build` to regenerate the main token list.
+1. Install dependencies via `yarn install`.
 Note: you must be on Node.js 14.x or later to do this.
+2. Add your token's logo to `assets/`
+3. Add your token to `src/<network>.token-list.json`, where `<network>` is the name of the network your token is deployed to.
+4. Run `yarn build` to regenerate the main token list.
-4. Submit a pull request.
+5. Submit a pull request.

+## License

+MIT